-Prescription medication shall be administered only by the school nurse or a designated building administrator.
+Prescription and non-prescription medication shall be administered only by the school nurse or a designated building administrator.
+Administration of all non-prescription medication (e.g. Tylenol, Advil, etc.) will be made upon the written request of a parent.
 However, the school nurse or designated building administrator retains authority to exercise medical judgment in the best interest of the student in each individual case.
 All medication must be given to the nurse before a student attends classes.

-- 1. A written medication orders from the prescribing health care provider is required for all prescription medications.
+- 1. The school should receive written medication orders from a physician.
 The orders should detail the name of the drug, dosage, and the time interval in which the medication is to be taken.
-These orders are to be renewed every school year and when any changes are made. - Medications should be brought in the original prescription container, labeled appropriately by the pharmacist or licensed prescriber. - 3.
+These orders are to be renewed periodically. - 2.
+Medications should be brought in the original prescription container, and should be labeled appropriately by the pharmacist or licensed prescriber. - 3.
 In addition to the licensed prescriber's order, parents should provide a written request that medication be given during school hours.
 The request must include the name of the student, the parent/guardian's name and phone number in case of emergency.
 It is the parent/guardian's responsibility to ensure that the licensed prescriber's order, written request and medication are brought to the school. - 4.
+The medication must be administered under the supervision of the school nurse and/or School Administration. - 5.
 If medication is a multi-dose inhaler or Epi-Pen the medication may be carried and self-administered by student.
-In case of an emergency additional medication should be kept in the Nurses' office. - 5.
-The school district retains the right to reject requests for the administration of medicine. - 6.
-Prescription order forms are available on the school web site under "Nurse's Office" in the Parent pull down.
+In case of an emergency additional medication should be kept in the Nurses' office. - 6.
+The school district retains the right to reject requests for the administration of medicine.